cartes-suica

-⏱ 7 minutes
+⏱ 8 minutes

 We have already mentioned the Suica in other various articles on Kanpai-Japan, as a useful complement to the Japan Rail Pass.
 This card has become such an essential item to any traveler in Japan that it seemed crucial to describe it in great length in an article.
-Suica was introduced in the early 2000’s, and at the same time we began traveling Japan we found out it was a necessary tool, but we came to realize not everybody was aware of how convenient it is.
+Suica was introduced in the early 2000’s, and at the same time we began traveling Japan we found out it was a necessary tool, but we came to realize not everybody was aware of how convenient it was.

-Operating of the reloadable "pass"
+🚃 Operating the reloadable "pass"

 The Suica card was established in November 2001 by the national railways company Japan Rail (more precisely JR East) to break free from those constraints with an electronic wallet: the card is swiped at the entrance gate of the departure station, and at the exit at the arrival station.
-Regardless the train companies or number of trains used, the exact fee will automatically be debited from the card and displayed on the pay-gate's control screen.
+Regardless of the train companies or number of trains used, the exact fee will automatically be debited from the card and displayed on the pay-gate's control screen.

 Miscellaneous information about the Suica card: